 After you create an event, you can allow other chapters to promote the event.
 When chapter organizers view the event page, they can choose to cohost it.
 You can enable and disable cohosting for an event until other chapters start collaborating.

-You can send emails and forms to the chapter team members of collaborating chapters, just like how you can contact your chapter team members for an event.
+You can send emails and forms to the chapter team members of collaborating chapters, similar to how you can contact your chapter team members for an event.

 Admins can add multiple chapters, or all chapters, as collaborators for an event.
 Learn more in Cohosted event settings.